“Why is the fag following you? Oh my God, don’t tell me he has a crush on you! That’s hilarious!”

 I tried my best not to start crying.
 I knew it.
 I knew Deon wouldn’t be nice to me.
 He was just waiting for his turn to make my life a living hell.
 I had tears in my eyes, but I was too afraid to leave.

 “Look at that face.
-Now that’s priceless,” Deon laughed and hit my arm lightly.
+Now that’s priceless.”
+Deon laughed and hit my arm lightly.
 “Did you see that?”

 “Yeah, go home and cry to your mommy,” Deon spoke, and I realized he’d been talking to Sean the entire time, even though he wasn’t close enough to hear him.

 Then Deon turned to look at me, and his smile faded when he frowned.
 “What are you crying about?
 Don’t tell me you got scared of him?
-He’s got no guts to come near me, so your pretty ass is safe for now.”
+He’s got no guts to come near me, so your little ass is safe for now.”

 I rushed to wipe my tears away.
 I didn’t know what to say to him, but luckily, he didn’t seem to expect an answer.
 He looked away from me and sighed.